sasindumendis/remotely-awesome/README.md

 # Remotely Awesome

-#### A curated list of useful resources in one place related to remote working in Tech
+#### A curated list of useful resources related to remote working in Tech

 > *Inspired by the Awesome-X trend on GitHub*